 IoT.nxt included in the Commonwealth Parliamentary Association Conference

-The CPA notes in the conference outline that technological advancements will inevitably provide viable solutions to current and future challenges, from ending global poverty, climate change and meeting the Sustainable Development Goals, to preventing future global pandemics.
-“The COVID-19 pandemic has highlighted the need for those in power to play closer attention to scientists, researchers, statisticians and innovators.”
+The CPA notes in the conference outline that technological advancements will inevitably provide viable solutions to current and future challenges, from ending global poverty, climate change, and meeting the Sustainable Development Goals, to preventing future global pandemics.
+“The COVID-19 pandemic has highlighted the need for those in power to pay closer attention to scientists, researchers, statisticians, and innovators.”

-The event is presented over five days and includes speakers from Egypt, Canada, South Africa, the UK and Uganda.
-The speaker list also includes speakers from global organisations and universities like the World Economic Forum (WEF), World Vision, the Massachusetts Institute of Technology (MIT) and Monash University.
+The event is presented over five days and includes speakers from Egypt, Canada, South Africa, the UK, and Uganda.
+The speaker list also includes speakers from global organizations and universities like the World Economic Forum (WEF), World Vision, the Massachusetts Institute of Technology (MIT), and Monash University.